 As I was packing, the boxes were taunting me.
 They had surrounded me with bubble-wrap, packing tape and intimidation.
 They made our upcoming adventure a bit too real.

-“A change is ahead,” the boxes mocked, knowing I have
+“A change is ahead,” the boxes mocked, knowing I have issues with change.

 I was no longer a Mommy, but a long distance mother.
 I no longer woke up in the middle of the night to breastfeed a sweet-breathed newborn, forced myself to stay awake waiting on an boundary-pushing teenager flirting with her curfew or had to be up at the crack of dawn to shuttle the brood to school.
 If I was up late – or early – it was merely because felt like it.
 Or I had to pee.

 “Why is this so daunting?”
 I asked the boxes.